 No!
 We consider applicants across the spectrum, including new graduates, young professionals, career changers and those in transition.

-Our university partner is Park University.
-Together, the Kansas City Teacher Residency and Park University have created a unique program specifically for residents.
-The Master’s of Urban Education through Park University is a two-year, full time master’s program.
+Our university partner is the University of Missouri, Kansas City.
+Together, the Kansas City Teacher Residency and UMKC have created a unique program specifically for residents.
+The Master’s of Curriculum and Leadership through UMKC is a two-year, full time master’s program.
 The unique curriculum, through the lens of urban education, is applicable to the residents’ experiences in high need, urban schools, and is based on the both the practical knowledge that KCTR has built over our four years of operation, and UMKC’s leadership in the field of urban education.

 The stipend is paid on the 15th and last day of the month via direct deposit.

-Throughout the two years it takes to earn your Master’s through UMKC, residents will be considered Park University students.
+Throughout the two years it takes to earn your Master’s through UMKC, residents will be considered UMKC students.
 Therefore, residents will be eligible for financial aid as well as loan deferment for existing loans.

 At this time, the Kansas City Teacher Residency is only making placements in Early Childhood Education, Elementary Education, Middle School English Language Arts, Middle School Science, and Middle School Math.
 We do expect to expand into high school placements in future years.